okfn/opendatasurvey/templates/faq.md

 ### What do all the questions about the data sets mean?

+When filling in information about a dataset, there's a list of questions to answer about the availability and openness of the datasets.
+The answers then appear in the country overview page for the Census.

 #### What is meant by "Does the data exist?"

 What is meant here is whether the data exist at all in any system.
 They do not have to be online or even digital - as long as they're known to be in existence.

 #### What is meant by "publicly available"?